 CPT Joseph Caley

 On Sept.
-18, 2009, during his first combat deployment, Army Captain Joseph Caley, an Infantry platoon leader, was on patrol with the 1-155th Combat Aviation Brigade (CAB) when an improvised explosive device (IED) exploded in Kalsu, Iraq.
-CPT Caley was attempting to move an injured civilian to safety when a second IED explosion occurred.
-He sustained severe damage to his left leg and a traumatic brain injury (TBI) in the blast.
+18, 2009, during his first combat deployment, Captain Caley, then an Infantry platoon leader, was on patrol with the 1-155th Combat Aviation Brigade (CAB) when an improvised explosive device (IED) exploded in Kalsu, Iraq.
+CPT Caley was moving an injured civilian to safety when a second IED explosion occurred.
+In this blast, he sustained severe damage to his left leg and a traumatic brain injury (TBI).

-After 11 years of attempting to save his leg, Joseph made the decision to have doctors amputate it below the knee in January 2021.
-He is very involved with golfing and his family.
+After 11 years of attempting to save his leg, Joseph decided to have doctors amputate it below the knee in January 2021.

 Medically retired, Joseph enjoys gardening, especially collecting and growing Japanese maples.
 When he’s not tending to his garden, he’s taking swings out on the green.
 He became an avid golfer after being introduced to the sport during his recovery.
 He also enjoys other adaptive outdoor activities like hunting.

 The current home Joseph shares with his wife Mary and their two children, Alaina and Joseph, is especially meaningful to him as it is the first one they have owned.
 However, the house presents unavoidable challenges for Joseph, especially after his amputation.
 Most of the home cannot accommodate a wheelchair, forcing him to remain in one room separate from his family when his prosthetic is off.
 It is disheartening for Joseph that he has never been able to carry his son up the stairs.
 “That’s something a dad should be able to do,” he says.